1. Incentive Program to Register with Police DSM Camera Program.

 If you have any questions about this, give me a call (515) 287-1976 Dave

-This year we are adding a new feature.
-Once you enter the contest, if you approve, we will register your address in a database drive-by list.
-When your holiday lighting decorations are ready to "SHOW OFF" give us a call and we will add your home to the drive-by ready list.
+Last year we added a new feature.
+Once you entered the contest, if you approve, we registered your address in a database drive-by list.
+When your holiday lighting decorations were ready to "SHOW OFF" we added your home to the drive-by ready list.
+That will feature will be continued this year.
 If you want to enter the contest but do NOT want to be on the drive-by list, that is okay also.

 We will be updating the drive-by list to our WHNA website every day whenever new information is provided to us.
 We also will email a drive-by list to anyone that gives us an email address and makes the request.

 We learned last year, it was the pride involved in having their Holiday Lighting Decorations shown and seen that most of the neighbors liked best.
 We will begin maintaining the drive-by list Thanksgiving day or the date of the first Contest Entry, whichever comes later.
-We will try to get pictures of each of the decorations entered, not just the prize winner.
-We need a photographer living in the WHNA area that is willing to help with this expanded number of pictures.
-Please contact me (515) 287-1976.
+We will need you yo provide to us a digital picture of your decorations.

 Enjoy.
 Have fun "Showing-Off" and remember, you will have provided enjoyment for other WHNA neighbors.

-We will be providing information: Police contacts and services; regarding the nearest schools, churches, parks, banks or credit unions and major local stores and some of the special services offered through WHNA.
+We are providing information: Police contacts and services; regarding the nearest schools, churches, parks, banks or credit unions and major local stores and some of the special services offered through WHNA.

 We also will provide contact information for local government services.